The Best Cinnamon Raisin Bread Recipe

 A close-up of a slice of raisin bread showing a gorgeous swirl of cinnamon sugar spiraling around several times.

-Butter is mostly fat, and fat is a lubricant.
-Things don’t stick to it.
+Butter is mostly fat, and fat is a lubricant—which means things don’t stick to it.

 If you have struggled with your swirled bread gapping or delaminating, butter in the swirl is the likely culprit.

-Unlike with cinnamon rolls, which have concentric swirls running perpendicular to the baking pan and are made to be pulled apart in layers to eat (just me?), a swirled bread has swirls that run parallel to the pan.
-Then, slices are cut through them.
+Unlike cinnamon rolls, which have concentric swirls that are made to be pulled apart in layers to eat (just me?), a swirled bread has swirls that run parallel to the pan.
+That means when you slice it, you’re cutting through the swirl, and if it isn’t tightly bound, it will gap and pull apart.

 If the swirls aren’t tightly bound to begin with, gapping can and will occur, and it’s no fun at all.

-The bread will still taste good, but it will be frustating if you want to toast it or use it as you would a “regular” piece of bread.
+The bread will still taste good, but it will be frustrating if you want to toast it or use it as you would a “regular” piece of bread.

 Does Cinnamon Kill Yeast?